laffer1/ctgdemo/README.md

 The performance of these endpoints can be improved as they're calling the external REST service.

+## Demo 4 - REST API with netty and reactive redis cache

+This application uses a set in redis to store the categories obtained from the app store API call.

+It generates a cache on startup.
+Ideally we'd either schedule a task to refresh the cache or use the optional Duration parameter to get the cache to expire and then populate it when it's empty.

+In order to run this application, you will need to either start redis locally, or modify the application.yml to set the spring.redis.host and spring.redis.port properties as needed.

 ## References

 * [Spring Reactive](https://spring.io/reactive)